Ngāti Raukawa have two traditional homelands.

 The house of Raukawa

-In this tribal saying, the ancestral homeland of Ngāti Raukawa in the southern Waikato district is likened to a meeting house.
+In this tribal saying, the ancestral homeland of Ngāti Raukawa in southern Waikato is likened to a meeting house.

 Ko Ranginui te tuanui